Team

 2024-2025 Anna Moustaid, MSc, Research Engineer at INSERM, Paris, France

-2025 Zainab Jilanee, BSc student, Bunker hill community college, currently North Eastern University BSc student
+2025 Zainab Jilanee, undergraduate summer intern, Bunker hill community college, current Northeastern University undergraduate

 2024-2025 Carl Shirley and Sydney Caldwell rotation students from Harvard Immunology and BBS programs